South Florida SPCA Horse Rescue

-SFSPCA is also an advocate for horses and their well-being.
-Due in large part to the efforts of SFSPCA, Florida became one of the most horse-protective states in the union and a legislative model for other states with the passage of the Ivonne Rodriguez and Victoria McCullough Horse Protection Act of 2010.
-This act gives law enforcement and the justice system the tools they need to make arrests and bring criminal horse abusers to justice.
+- SFSPCA was instrumental in the passing of Florida’s Ivonne Rodriguez and Victoria McCullough Horse Protection Act of 2010, which gives law enforcement and the justice system the tools they need to make arrests and bring criminal horse abusers to justice.

 - With over 500,000 horses in the state, Florida has the third largest equine population in the country.
 (Texas is #1 and California is #2.)

 *Since 2008, Miami-Dade Animal Services Department (ASD) has provided a portion of the funding required to support South Florida SPCA’s activities for the care and rescue of abandoned horses and other large farm animals.
 ASD also provides other comprehensive animal services and funding through a number of other programs and support efforts.
 ASD is now one of the largest no kill shelters in the United States.
 The new Pet Adoption and Protection Center is located in Doral, Florida.
 For more information, please visit http://www.miamidade.gov/animals/.